devAlphaSystem/Alpha-System-ContentHub/README.md

 2.  **Global Dashboard (`/`):** View an overview across all your projects.
 3.  **Projects (`/projects`):** View, search, and manage your projects.
 Create new projects.
 4.  **Project Dashboard (`/projects/:projectId`):** View project-specific metrics and recently updated entries.
 Access project settings.
-5.  **Project Entries (`/projects/:projectId/documentation`, `/changelogs`, `/roadmaps`):** View, filter, sort, and manage entries (Docs, Changelogs, Roadmap items) for the specific project.
+5.  **Project Entries (`/projects/:projectId/documentation`, `/changelogs`, `/roadmaps`, `/knowledge_base`):** View, filter, sort, and manage entries (Docs, Changelogs, Roadmap items, KB articles) for the specific project.
 Perform actions like Archive, Delete, or Publish Staged Changes.
 Initiate bulk actions.
 6.  **Create New Entry (`/projects/:projectId/new`):** Create a new entry within a project.
-Select type (Doc, Changelog, Roadmap), use the Markdown editor, apply optional project templates, and select optional custom headers/footers (type-specific).
+Select type (Doc, Changelog, Roadmap, KB), use the Markdown editor, apply optional project templates, and select optional custom headers/footers (type-specific).
 Assign Roadmap stage if applicable.
 7.  **Edit Entry (`/projects/:projectId/edit/:entryId`):** Modify an existing entry.
 If the entry is published, changes are staged by default.
 Select optional custom headers/footers.
 Generate preview links for drafts.
+Use the grammar check tool.
 8.  **Archived Entries (Per-Project, Per-Type):** View archived entries for the project/type.
 Unarchive or permanently delete them.
 9.  **Templates (Per-Project) (`/projects/:projectId/templates`):** Create, view, edit, and delete reusable Markdown templates specific to the project.
 10. **Headers/Footers (Per-Project, Per-Type):** Create, view, edit, and delete reusable HTML headers/footers for Documentation and Changelog entries within the project.
 11. **Sidebar Order (Per-Project) (`/projects/:projectId/sidebar-order`):** Drag and drop to reorder entries shown in the public project sidebar.
 12. **Global Audit Log (`/audit-log`):** View a log of system and user actions across all projects.
-Export or clear logs.
+Export or clear logs (if enabled in settings).
+13. **System Settings (`/settings`):** Configure global application settings like Audit Log enablement, Global Search, and default project settings.
+14. **Global Search (`/search?q=...` or via top bar):** Search across all entries you have access to.
-13. **Public View (`/view/:id`):** Access the public page for a published entry (respects project visibility/password).
+15. **Public View (`/view/:id`):** Access the public page for a published entry (respects project visibility/password).
-14. **Public Roadmap (`/roadmap/:projectId`):** Access the public roadmap board for a project (respects project visibility/password and roadmap feature enablement).
+16. **Public Roadmap (`/roadmap/:projectId`):** Access the public roadmap board for a project (respects project visibility/password and roadmap feature enablement).
+17. **Public Knowledge Base (`/kb/:projectId`):** Access the public knowledge base for a project (respects project visibility/password).
-15. **Preview (`/preview/:token`):** Access a draft entry using a generated preview link (may require a password).
+18. **Preview (`/preview/:token`):** Access a draft entry using a generated preview link (may require a password).
-16. **Theme Toggle:** Use the toggle in the sidebar to switch between light and dark modes for the admin interface.
+19. **Theme Toggle:** Use the toggle in the sidebar footer to switch between light and dark modes for the admin interface.
-17. **Save Shortcut:** Use `Ctrl+S` (or `Cmd+S`) on Create/Edit pages (Entries, Templates, Headers, Footers) to save the form.
+20. **Save Shortcut:** Use `Ctrl+S` (or `Cmd+S`) on Create/Edit pages (Entries, Templates, Headers, Footers) to save the form.

 ## Notes

 - **Session Storage:** Uses `connect-sqlite3` storing sessions in `db/sessions.db`.
 Consider alternatives (Redis, PostgreSQL) for high-traffic production.
-- **View Tracking:** Uses `sqlite3` storing view logs in `db/view_tracking.db`.
+- **View Tracking:** Uses `sqlite3` storing view logs and duration data in `db/view_tracking.db`.
 Hashing IPs enhances privacy but review GDPR/LGPD compliance if applicable.
 - **Error Handling:** Basic error pages (403, 404, 500) are included.
 Check server logs for detailed errors.
+- **Admin Client:** The application uses a PocketBase admin client internally for certain operations (like setup, cleanup, some lookups).
+Ensure the admin credentials in `.env` are kept secure.

 ## Contributing